 NOTE: Heating airflow must be adjusted to provide the temperature rise shown on rating plate.
+A higher speed tap may not provide more airflow.
 Blower speeds are programmed to deliver adequate airflow at rated external static pressure (ESP).
 Refer to airflow table provided in the Appendix for details.